scottish-government-design-system/designsystem.gov.scot/styles/buttons/index.md

 ### Secondary

-Any non-primary actions should use a this inverted button style.
+Any non-primary actions should use this inverted button style.
 It has less visual prominence than the primary button.

 {% include example-frame.html name="secondary" %}